-When you are drinking 8 glasses of water a day, you might want to consider these fruits and vegetables to add to water and spice things up a bit.
-We all need to drink water everyday, but sometimes that can get boring.
-These fruits and vegetables to add to water are the perfect way to take you hydration up a notch and keep you hydrated with tons of flavor.
+When you are drinking 8 glasses a day, you might want to consider these fruits and vegetables to add to water and spice things up a bit.
+We all need to drink water every day, but sometimes that can get boring.
+These fruits and vegetables to add to water are the perfect way to take your hydration up a notch and keep you hydrated with tons of flavor.

 Of all of the fruits and vegetables to add to water, this is probably the most popular.
 It gets served in restaurants for heaven’s sake.
 There is something so refreshing about drinking water that has just spritzes of lemon in it.
 You get the refreshing feel of lemonade, without all the calories and sugar.

 While not many other vegetables are that popular to throw in water, cucumbers are a must for anyone looking to spice up their water.
 This is one of the subtler water infusers, but it still makes for quite a refreshing drink.
 Tip for adding cucumbers: cut the slices very thin rather than having large chunks of cucumber floating around your drink.

 I am surprised not more people add grapefruit to their water.
 It is hugely popular among those who diet because it is low in calories but high in acidity.
 By adding it to your water, you get the acidic taste of grapefruit, but on a much lower level.

 Oranges are similar to grapefruit but have a sweeter taste and can brighten up your water.
 It gives you a similar feeling of drinking orange juice but without all of the sugar and a lighter, more infused taste.

 It sweetens your water while still keeping you feeling refreshed.
 If you like strawberries in your smoothies, desserts, or just in a bowl, you will love them in your water.
 Strawberries are my favorite fruits out there and when I eventually added them to my water, I fell in love.